NOTz00m/ClipboardManager/README.md

 ## Contributing

-Contributions are welcome!
+Contributions are welcome although they might be difficult!
 Please fork the repository and submit pull requests for improvements or bug fixes.

-Enjoy using Clipboard Manager!
-If you encounter any issues or have suggestions, feel free to reach out.